doctor doctor

 Listed below are the steps in which peripheral nerve surgery in India is performed:

-Step 1: Before surgery, your doctor will review your symptoms and examine you with diagnostic tests such as EMG, MRI, and ultrasound to accurately locate the injured or compressed nerve.
+1. Before surgery, your doctor will review your symptoms and examine you with tests such as EMG, MRI, and ultrasound to pinpoint the injured or compressed nerve.

-Step 4: Most peripheral nerve surgeries are performed under regional block or general anesthesia, depending on the site and complexity.
+4. Most peripheral nerve surgeries use regional block or general anaesthesia, depending on the site and complexity.
 You will be comfortable and pain-free during the procedure.

-Step 5: The affected limb or site is positioned for optimal access; the area is cleaned and draped to maintain the field's sterility.
+5. The limb or site is positioned for optimal access; the area is cleaned and draped to maintain the field's sterility.

-Step 6: Next, your surgeon will make a small but precise incision over the nerve.
-Then, they will gently move aside tissues to expose the nerve without causing any extra trauma.
+6. Next, your surgeon will make a small but precise incision over the nerve.
+Then, they will gently move aside tissues to expose the nerve without causing extra trauma.

-Step 7: Using a surgical microscope or magnifying loupes, the surgeon will inspect the nerve to identify the exact area of compression, scarring, or injury.
+7. Using a surgical microscope or loupe, your surgeon will inspect the nerve to find the exact point of compression, scarring, or injury.

-Step 9: Once the surgery is performed, your surgeon will close the incision with fine sutures, and a sterile dressing and a splint or protective bandage will be applied to immobilise the area if required.
+9. Once the surgery is done, your surgeon will close the incision with fine sutures, and a sterile dressing and a splint or protective bandage will be applied to immobilise the area if required.

-Step 10: You will be moved to the recovery room, where your symptoms will be monitored before discharge.
+10. You will be transferred to the recovery chamber, where your symptoms will be monitored before you are released from the hospital.

-Your recovery after peripheral nerve surgery in India will be smooth and predictable, especially with the advanced care and rehabilitation support offered by Indian hospitals.
-While healing varies by the type of nerve treated, most patients follow the recovery pattern shown below:
+Your recovery after peripheral nerve surgery in India is usually smooth and predictable, especially with the advanced care and rehabilitation support offered by Indian hospitals.
+While healing varies by the type of nerve treated, most patients follow the recovery pattern shown below.

 During this time, you will stay under close monitoring to ensure your nerve responds well to the procedure.
 You may feel mild numbness, swelling, or soreness during the initial stages, but they usually subside within a few days post-surgery.
 You will receive pain medication and wound care instructions to help you manage your symptoms effectively.